 - We will not collect any personal information about you unless you have chosen to give it to us.
 If you require further information, wish to open an account or would like to contact us, we may ask for your name, address, e-mail address and telephone number so that we can contact you accordingly.

-- When you instruct us to carry out work we may need to know your name, e-mail, delivery and billing addresses, credit or debit card number and its expiry date (if applicable).
-This allows us to process and fulfil your work and carry out credit checking.
+- When you instruct us to carry out work we may need to know your name, e-mail, delivery and billing addresses, credit or debit card number and its expiry date (only if applicable).
+This allows us to process and fulfil your work and carry out credit checking (only where necessary).
 We also ask for your telephone number which enables us to contact you urgently if we need to contact you regarding your request.

 - We may use the information provided by you to communicate with you, to provide a more personalised online experience, for record keeping purposes, and in aggregate (and therefore anonymously) for market research purposes, to track activity on our website, to publish trends and/or to improve the site’s usefulness and content.
-We may also use the information we collect to keep you updated with information about promotional offers and any new, forthcoming developments at SDS.
-If you do not wish to receive this information please let us know.
+We may also use the information we collect to keep you updated with information about any new, relevant developments at SDS.

 - We may use other companies to provide services on our behalf.
 These services may include but are not limited to packaging, mailing and delivering purchases, answering customers’ questions about products or services, sending postal mail and e-mails, analysing data and processing credit or debit card payments.
 We will only provide those companies with the information they need to deliver the service and they are prohibited from using that information for any other purpose.
 We may undertake a search with a licensed credit reference agency for the purposes of verifying your identity and the details you have submitted before accepting or dispatching your order.
-The credit reference agency may check the details you supply against any particulars on any database (public or otherwise) that they have access to.
-They may also use your details in the future to assist other companies for verification purposes.
-A record of the search will be retained.
 We never make your personal details available to companies outside SDS for marketing purposes.

 - Any changes will be posted on this page in order that you are always aware of what information we collect and how we use it.